tommytracey/AIND-Capstone/README.md

 ##### &nbsp;

 ## Results
-The results from the final model can be found in cell 36 of the [iPython Notebook](https://github.com/tommytracey/AIND-Capstone/blob/master/machine_translation.ipynb).
+The results from the final model can be found in cell 36 of the [notebook](machine_translation.ipynb).

 Validation accuracy: 97.2%